 The Apple HomePod mini is an excellent entry-level smart speaker.
 Anyone comfortable with an iPhone should have no problem setting up and controlling it.
 Spotify streaming isn’t yet perfect with the HomePod, but this is unsurprising given how Apple makes its products for its products.
 Only die-hard Apple fans who listen to Apple Music, check the time on an Apple Watch, and take phone calls on their AirPods Pro should get this speaker.

-Because the speaker integrates so well with the iPhone, if you switch from a basic home to a smart home and invest in a few HomePod minis, it’s easy to adjust your setup to carry out daily tasks.
-You and your housemates can send intercom messages, stream music throughout the house, and access Siri to address all of your curiosities.
+Because the speaker integrates so well with the iPhone, switching from a basic home to a smart home and investing in a few HomePod minis makes it easy to adjust your setup to carry out daily tasks.
+You and your housemates can send intercom messages, stream music throughout the house, and access Siri to address your curiosities.

 What should you get instead of the HomePod mini?